owncloud-archive/design/desktop/README.md

 ![](setup 3 choosefolders.jpg)

+* Below the »Finish setup« button maybe a short recap of what will happen, for information: This will sync your ownCloud server to a local »ownCloud« folder.
-After connection, there could be a short tour of features.
+* After connection, there could be a short tour of features.
-The ownCloud folder could automatically be openend in the file manager.
+* The ownCloud folder could automatically be openend in the file manager.

 ## Indicator menu